Mark Dornford-May

 Mark Anthony Dornford-May OBE (born 29 September 1955) is a British theatre and film director, now based in South Africa.

 Personal life

-Mark Dornford-May was born near Eastoft in Yorkshire.
+Mark Dornford-May was born near Eastoft in Yorkshire, England.
 His mother was a school teacher, and his father the Drama Adviser for Cheshire County Council, receiving an MBE for services to theatre in the 1980s.

-In 2002 he married South African actress and singer Pauline Malefane, and together they have three children (Dornford-May also has a daughter from an earlier marriage).
+In 2002, he married South African actress and singer Pauline Malefane, and together they have three children (Dornford-May also has a daughter from an earlier marriage).
 In 2004 he became a permanent resident of South Africa and in 2007 he was officially inducted into the Sotho clan of his wife's family.